-- By Charles ListerCharles Lister is a visiting fellow at the Brookings Doha Center, where his work focuses primarily on the state of the insurgency in Syria.
-This work includes a significant and ongoing program of face-to-face engagement with the leaderships of over 100 Syrian insurgent groups from across the Syrian spectrum.
-Follow him on Twitter: @Charles_Lister., Phillip SmythPhillip Smyth is a researcher at the University of Maryland’s Laboratory for Computational Cultural Dynamics and author of the Hizballah Cavalcade blog, which focuses on Shiite militant organizations.
+- By Charles ListerCharles Lister is a senior fellow at the Middle East Institute and a senior consultant to the Shaikh Group’s Track II Syria Initiative.
+Follow him on Twitter at: @Charles_Lister., Phillip SmythPhillip Smyth is a researcher at the University of Maryland’s Laboratory for Computational Cultural Dynamics and author of the Hizballah Cavalcade blog, which focuses on Shiite militant organizations.
 Follow him on Twitter: @PhillipSmyth.

 Notwithstanding some speculation, Syria has become an intensely complex conflict.
 Militarily, the opposition currently consists of more than 1,000 armed opposition groups as well as dozens of alliances, fronts, and joint operations rooms and pro-government forces are similarly multidimensional.
 The battle itself is divided into countless kinetic theaters, each of which maintains its own unique characteristics and few of which can be neatly replicated elsewhere.
 The ideological spectrum on both sides of the conflict has broadened and simultaneously intensified.
 Additionally, the increasingly prominent role of external backers — interested countries, private individuals, and non-state interest groups — has introduced often mutually exclusive interests into the already existing amalgam of conflicting ideological, political, economic, and military objectives.